lerna/lerna/README.md

         └── package.json
 ```

-`./packages/*` is considered a "best-practice", but is not a requirement for using lerna.
+Locating leaf packages under `packages/*` is considered a "best-practice", but is not a requirement for using Lerna.

 ### Common `devDependencies`